dannycallaghan/sp-andy/README.md

-# shaneb
+# Andy

-Repo for things we will create in our lessons.
-The master/main branch will remain empty, and we'll create a new branch for each lesson.
+Repo for things we will cover/create in our sessions.
+The main branch is, and should be, empty.
+There'll be a new branch created for each topic.

+## Branches

+- 01-vanilla-reactold-reactnew